Showing posts with label mmm Quilts. Show all posts

 Up To Sew Good In December

-Even though there there is more than a week left in December, I am ready to call it a month since we will be leaving for the GP House to spend Christmas the darling Granddaughter and her father whose birthday is the day after.
+Even though there there is more than a week left in December, I am ready to call it a month since we will be leaving for the GP House to spend Christmas with the darling Granddaughter and her father whose birthday is the day after.
 In my last Post I mentioned that the only goal I had for December was to finish my secret sewing project which I did.
 I also finished the two wall quilts, which were an unexpected make, plus a BFF (Big Flimsy Finish).

 First up are the two wall quilts made using MMMquilts Arabesque Pattern which Sandra recently released.
 Back in mid November, Sandra had asked if I would like to test this pattern but I was unable to with the upcoming holidays plus needing to finish my secret sewing project, so I said I would be available to sew it in January.
 She did find other Testers so she could release the Arabesque patttern and sent it to me in early December.
 What caught my eye was she mentioned that a smaller version could be made with fewer rounds which I knew I could make if I had the right fabrics.
 Several days later, I made the two wall quilts with fabric found in the Holiday stash.
 At first I was tempted to use traditional prints, Robyn Pandolph’s Cottage Rose Christmas but I already had a quilt made with these fabrics and wanted to use more modern prints with the Arabeque pattern